qexat/qexat/README.md

 The stuff I made that might interest you.

+- [rosalie](https://github.com/qexat/rosalie), a soothing light theme for Visual Studio Code and Neovim.
-- [kalmia](https://github.com/qexat/kalmia-theme/), a Visual Studio Code theme extension: pretty muted colors and a dimmed rose background.
+- [kalmia](https://github.com/qexat/kalmia-theme), a soft dark theme for Visual Studio Code: pretty muted colors and a dimmed rose background.
 A high contrast variant is also available.
 - [anstrip](https://github.com/qexat/anstrip), a minimal Python package to strip (conditionally or not) ANSI escape sequences.
 - [coquille](https://github.com/qexat/Coquille), a rather low-level Python package that provides a friendlier interface to escape sequences to avoid hardcoding them in your string literals.